WELCOME TO

 Home of an aspiring and inspiring choir

-Whatlington Singers is a friendly, welcoming Sussex choir originally based in the village of Whatlington, just outside Hastings.
-Formed in 2018, we currently have 28 members across the soprano, alto, tenor and bass ranges.
-We aim to be a democratic choir and a large part of our repertoire is suggested by members.
+Whatlington Singers is a friendly, welcoming Sussex choir originally based in the village of Whatlington but now rehearsing in Battle.
+Formed in 2018, we currently have over 35 members across the soprano, alto, tenor and bass ranges.
+We aim to be a democratic choir, and a large part of our repertoire is suggested by members.

 Our choice of pieces covers a wide range of genres and styles.
-Recent performances have included music from Henry Purcell, Anton Bruckner, Felix Mendelssohn, John Stainer, John Rutter, Ola Gjeilo, Kim André Arnesen and Eric Whitacre.
+Recent performances have included music from John Rutter, C.V.
+Stanford, Morten Lauridsen, Sarah Quartel, Dan Forrest, C. Hubert, H. Parry, Jacques Offenbach and Richard Carpenter.

 We sing to challenge ourselves and are keen to develop our singing to be as versatile and accomplished as possible.
 But above all, Whatlington Singers is about enjoying making music together and sharing a passion for choral singing.